 I'm Andrew Walsh, and this site pulls together some of the things I do outside of my "normal" work at the University of Huddersfield, relating to innovative practice within libraries, including my writing, delivering Keynote speeches, workshops and consultancy.

 I'm currently running workshops on making games for libraries and can run these at your own institution as well as organising my own.
 I've made games for teaching information skills, SEEK! and Sources, and would like to create more in future.
-Along similar lines, I've also got a new workshop I've recently ran in Leeds (18th May), on creative information literacy teaching - full details on the booking page!
+Along similar lines, I've also got a new workshop on creative information literacy teaching - full details on the booking page!
 I may offer this workshop more widely in future.
 I'm about to start some "Barebones teaching mechanics for librarians" courses, online initially, but can also do these in person (full day training).

 I'm available to talk worldwide (some key conference presentations / papers are on my repository page) and can cover topics such as information literacy, mobile technology and libraries, innovation in libraries, games based learning, active learning and more.

 Seeing as I mentioned my other books, I'd better mention my mobile technologies one!
 Designed to be easy to read and as jargon free as possible, Using Mobile Technology to Deliver Library Services is published by Facet.

 See the links on the right hand side for more details of current and past projects!